aws-samples/config-resource-compliance-dashboard/pre-processing/README.md

 Key design decisions:
 - **Batched output** - Each output file contains up to 500 configuration items, maintaining the same JSON structure as the original file (`fileVersion`, `configSnapshotId`, `configurationItems`).
-- **Filename correlation** - Output files preserve the account ID, region, type, and timestamp from the source file, making it easy to trace output back to input.
+- **Filename correlation** - Output files preserve the account ID, Region, type, and timestamp from the source file, making it easy to trace output back to input.
 - **Zero data loss** - Items are processed sequentially and written atomically to S3.
 The job tracks progress in DynamoDB.
 - **Fully automated deployment** - A single CloudFormation template creates all resources without manual steps.